chooseMoneychooseMediachooseShoppingchoose

 In January 2011, positive payment allocation - applying credit card payments so that a cardholder's most expensive debts are paid off first - will become mandatory.

-As we reported a few months ago, however, eager beavers MBNA and Virgin Money couldn't wait until then, though, and applied the new payment allocation policy in September.
+As we reported a few months ago, however, eager beavers MBNA and Virgin Money couldn't wait until then and applied the new payment allocation policy in September.

-But their benevolent gesture has also, perhaps unintentionally, offered an insight into how the positive payments rule will work in practice.
+But their benevolent gesture has also, perhaps unintentionally, offered an insight into how the positive payments rule will work in reality.

 And it's not good news for consumers.